Your Horoscope This Week: October 29 to November 4

 AdvertisementADVERTISEMENT

 This doesn’t mean you should neglect all responsibilities, though.
-Saturn, the Planet of Responsibility, shifts direct in Pisces on November 4, shedding light on your sector of friendship, social networks, and community.
+Saturn, the Planet of Responsibility, shifts direct in Pisces on the 4th November, shedding light on your sector of friendship, social networks and community.
 You may have found it hard to fully voice your concerns during these past few months of Saturn’s retrograde, but now that the retrograde is over your throat chakra will feel clearer and stronger than usual.
 Make waves or make noise if you feel that it’s time — the people aligned with your values will join you, hear you, and uplift you.

 Gemini Sun & Rising: